2400-sp-21/git-lab/README.md

     * Name your repository `git-lab`
     * Do not select anything else.
     * Click on `Create repository` button.
     * Now you have an empty repository called `git-lab`.
-You should see two instructions on how to `push an existing repository from the command line`.
+You should see three instructions on how to `push an existing repository from the command line`.
 These are the commands you need to push your local repository to GitHub.
     * Let's try the commands:

       ```console
       git remote add origin https://github.com/<user-name>/git-lab.git
+      git branch -M main
-      git push -u origin master
+      git push -u origin main
       ```

       or

       ```console
       git remote add origin git@github.com:<user-name>/git-lab.git
+      git branch -M main
-      git push -u origin master
+      git push -u origin main
       ```
+    > These commands will also rename your `master ` branch to `main`

     Watch the output to make sure you did not get any errors.
 Your repo should be updated on GitHub.
 Refresh your browser to see your `README.md` and `answers.md` files on GitHub.

     Check the status of your repository.
 Record the output as **`Answer 9`**.